CiscoCloud/vaquero-docs/docs/current/validator.md

 ## Using vaquero validate

-- Validating a local SoT: `vaquero validate --sot-dir <base_directory>` The base directory structure should be consistent with the [data model](data-model-howto.html).
+- Validating a local SoT: `vaquero validate --sot <base_directory>` The base directory structure should be consistent with the [data model](data-model-howto.html).
-- Validating a git SoT: `vaquero validate --config sa-config.yml` The config file should contain all the parameters required to start vaquero in server mode, specifically GitHook and SoT fields.

 ## Validation Process